cyclus/cyclus.github.com/source/module/cycpp.rst

     units        The physical units, if any.
     userlevel    Integer from 0 - 10 for representing ease (0) or difficulty (10)
                  in using this variable, default 0.
+    schematype   This is the data type that is used in the schema for input file validation.
+This enables the you to supply just the data type rather than having to overwrite the full schema for this state variable.
+In most cases - when the shape is rank 0 or 1 such as for scalars or vectors - this is simply a string.
+In cases where the rank is 2+ this is a list of strings.
+Please refer to the `XML Schema Datatypes <http://www.w3.org/TR/xmlschema-2/>`_
-    initfromcopy Code snippet to use in the ``InitFrom(Agent* m)`` function for this state variable instead of using code generation.
+                 page for more information. *New in v1.1.* initfromcopy Code snippet to use in the ``InitFrom(Agent* m)`` function for this state variable instead of using code generation.
                  This is a string.